 Because the product needs and preferences of our customers continue to evolve - and in response to competitive furniture and equipment offerings from domestic and offshore suppliers - Virco maintains an active new product development program.
-We have worked with accomplished designers - such as Peter Glass and Bob Mills - to introduce exciting furniture and equipment solutions for contemporary applications.
+We've worked with accomplished designers - such as Peter Glass and Bob Mills - to introduce exciting furniture and equipment solutions for contemporary applications.
 In addition to new product programs, our domestic factories allow the Company to respond to custom requests or modifications to existing product offerings made by our customers.
 Often these custom requests are incorporated into our product offering for all customers.
-Over the past few years, Virco has continued to leverage our most popular classroom products while also launching new products and expanding popular product lines and continuing to support customers with nearly endless options for color and finish customization.
+Over the past few years, Virco has continued to leverage our most popular classroom products while also launching new products.

 Many of today's modern classrooms are focusing on creating more dynamic, active, and flexible environments for their 21st Century learners.
 Virco has continued to innovate around its line of Healthy Movement furniture with flexible seating that takes movement and choice to a new level.
-The Room to Move ("R2M") Collection, introduced in fiscal 2018, is based on the idea that today's classrooms are active, dynamic places where students are often given room to move - empowering them with choices of where to sit, how to sit and even when to sit.
+The Room to Move ("R2M") Collection, introduced in Fiscal 2018, is based on the idea that today's classrooms are active, dynamic places where students are often given room to move - empowering them with choices of where to sit, how to sit and even when to sit.
 The Floor Rocker (available in Analogy, Sage, and ZUMA styles) provides a safe, durable, and ergonomic option for floor seating.
-The Choose to Move ("C2M") 4-Leg Chair, winner of the EDspaces Innovation in Seating Award and the A4LE LearningSCAPES Industry Partner Award, offers an empowering new twist on flexible seating with a patented mode selector that allows the same chair to easily transform from fixed to active seating.
+The Choose to Move ("C2M") 4-Leg Chair won the EDspaces Innovation in Seating Award and offers an empowering new twist on flexible seating with a patent-pending mode selector that allows the same chair to easily transform from fixed to active seating.
 Like the C2M chair, the R2M Mobile Task Chair offers movement in all directions - front-to-back and side-to-side - as well as the mobility and adjustability of a task chair.
 All these products enable healthy movement and flexibility in the classroom while blending with existing Virco furniture.
 Given the success of our R2M products, we continue to support the collection with additions such as the Sage Floor Rocker with a padded seat which adds additional comfort and design appeal to the Virco Floor Rocker line.
-Our newest addition, the R2M Series Sit-to-Stand Workstation, adjusts up and down with a pneumatic height adjustment lever, easily transitioning from a sitting to standing position.
+Our newest addition, the R2M Series Sitto-Stand Workstation, adjusts up and down with a pneumatic height adjustment lever, easily transitioning from a sitting to standing position.
 Available in 3 styles - including Rectangle, Wedge, and Corner - along with multiple storage accessories, these mobile workstations open the classroom to new possibilities.

-Virco's 4000 and 5000 Series collaborative activity tables continue to fill the need for active, flexible spaces now offering expanded shapes, sizes and adjustable heights as well as a Floor Table Conversion Kit for the 4000 Series tables.
+Virco's 4000 and 5000 Series collaborative activity tables continue to fill the need for active, flexible spaces now offering expanded shapes and sizes as well as a Floor Table Conversion Kit for the 4000 Series tables.
 The floor table provides a solution for allowing students to select flexible seating, including having a stable surface while sitting low to the ground.
 The 5000 Series also now includes stand-up height options to meet the need of more flexibility and choice in today's classrooms.
-Our robust finish options include a broad selection of laminates, edge banding and frame choices to fit the needs of every classroom aesthetic.